rust-lang/rfcs/text/0000-delegation.md

 delegate TR::* to S::getter();
 delegate fn push to AppendOnlyVec::0;
 delegate S::* to trait TR;

+// The common case is delegating entire trait(s): delegate TR to S::f;
+delegate TR1, TR2 to S::f;
 ```

 This is shorter and easier to read than the equivalent: